 You Will Meet New People

-Working in a residency program affords you the opportunity to meet several other pharmacy grads who are in the exact same boat as you.
+Working in a pharmacy residency program affords you the advantageous opportunity to meet several other pharmacy grads who are in the exact same boat as you.
 Establishing a sense of comradery when navigating through a residency can make the experience much more enjoyable.
 And there is no such thing as too much networking!

 A residency also offers valuable personalised mentoring with other healthcare professionals, known as preceptors.
 They help to bridge the gap between student and pharmacist, offering advice and guidance that will help make the transition to full-time employment much smoother.